-Overview RNA drugs or RNA-based therapeutics have been buzzwords for the past few years and represent an emerging therapeutic arsenal class.
-Small but increasingly large RNA molecules are used to bring the efficacy of drugs home and can enhance or suppress expression levels for a gene in your body... helping treat diseases.
+Overview RNA drugs or RNA based therapeutics has been a buzzword for the past few years, and indeed represents an emerging class of therapeutic arsenal.
+Small but increasingly large RNA molecules are used to bring the efficacy of drugs home, and can enhance or suppress expression levels for a gene in your body... helping treat diseases.